onema/uServerless/README.md

 ### Handlers available
 There are two traits that can be used in your functions:
-* LambdaHandler: A generic handler that uses a type parameter to defined the handler return type.
+* LambdaHandler: A generic handler that uses a type parameters to defined the handler event and return type.
 * ApiGatewayHandler: An APIGateway specific handler that generates an API Proxy request.
 It has support methods to deal with java input and output streams; these are used when using apis that have a cognito custom authorizer.